Stay in touch

 Sometimes a biopsy of the lung is taken.
 This involves removing a small piece of tissue from the lung, to be looked at under a microscope.
 You will usually be sedated for this.

 If you have a build-up of fluid in the space around the lungs (pleural effusion), a sample of fluid can also be taken for testing.

 Another common procedure for taking a lung biopsy is a bronchoscopy.
 A tube called a bronchoscope is passed through the mouth, windpipe and down into the lungs.

 Sometimes a biopsy can be taken from the lung through the skin, under local anaesthetic, with a needle using a CT scan for guidance.

 This test involves passing an ultrasound probe attached to a bronchoscope into the lungs.
 It allows the doctor to see the lungs and lymph nodes and take a biopsy if required.
-EBUS is a relatively new test so is not yet widely available.

 An ultrasound scan uses high-frequency sound waves to produce an image of the liver to show any abnormalities.